 2008 through 2016.
-The University received \$28.5 million and \$28.0 million (including the annual match) in 2014 and 2013, respectively.
+The University received \$29.0 million and \$28.5 million (including the annual match) in 2015 and 2014, respectively.
 Effective July 1, 2014, the term of the agreement was extended through June 30, 2018.
 These amounts are reported as other revenue in the Consolidated Statements of Activities.

 The UPMC agreement was further amended in 2009 to include additional financial support through the Children's Hospital of Pittsburgh of UPMC (CHP) to the University of at least \$7.5 million annually related to an agreement detailing the transfer of certain pediatric research programs from CHP to the University.
 This transfer standardized procedures, eliminated duplication of services, improved efficiency, reduced costs, and enhanced recruitment efforts for pediatric programs.
-The University received \$10.0 million and \$9.6 million in 2014 and 2013, respectively, related to this additional support.
+The University received \$10.8 million and \$10.0 million in 2015 and 2014, respectively, related to this additional support.
 These amounts are reported as sales and services, educational and other in the Consolidated Statements of Activities.

-UPMC also provided \$13.8 million and \$13.4 million in 2014 and 2013, respectively, of contractual dean's tax, which represents support for the academic and research activities of the SOM.
+UPMC also provided \$14.3 million and \$13.8 million in 2015 and 2014, respectively, of contractual dean's tax, which represents support for the academic and research activities of the SOM.
 This activity is reported as sales and services, educational and other in the Consolidated Statements of Activities.

-UPMC also provides additional academic support to the School of Medicine.
+UPMC also provides additional academic support to the SOM.
 These funds are used to support new programs, recruit faculty, and for general support of the School's academic mission.
-The University recorded \$43.7 million and \$37.7 million in 2014 and 2013, respectively.
+The University received \$60.3 million and \$43.7 million in 2015 and 2014, respectively, related to this additional support.
 These amounts are reported as sales and services, educational and other in the Consolidated Statements of Activities.

 Additionally, UPMC provided support to various departments within the SOM to augment their operating budgets.
 These payments were made to those departments which do not generate sufficient revenues to meet their research and academic costs.
-Payments made by UPMC for this purpose totaled \$9.0 million and \$8.6 million in 2014 and 2013, respectively, and are reported as sales and services, educational and other in the Consolidated Statements of Activities.
+Payments made by UPMC for this purpose totaled \$8.9 million and \$9.0 million in 2015 and 2014, respectively, and are reported as sales and services, educational and other in the Consolidated Statements of Activities.

 The University is involved in certain rental arrangements where the University acts as both lessor or lessee with UPMC and its affiliates.
-Rental revenue from UPMC and affiliates totaled \$9.6 million and \$10.2 million in 2014 and 2013, respectively.
-Rent expense paid to UPMC and affiliates totaled \$23.2 million and \$24.7 million in 2014 and 2013, respectively.
+Rental revenue from UPMC and affiliates totaled \$9.9 million and \$9.6 million in 2015 and 2014, respectively.
+Rent expense paid to UPMC and affiliates totaled \$21.0 million and \$23.2 million in 2015 and 2014, respectively.